aioue/r8152_proxmox_setup/README.md

 If you move to kernels ≥ 6.16 and hit API changes, consider the [wget fork](https://github.com/wget/realtek-r8152-linux) of r8152 DKMS.
 With MOK already enrolled, it should load cleanly as well.

+**Notes**
+- The script blacklists cdc_ncm, cdc_ether, r8153_ecm and updates initramfs so r8152 binds first.
+- If Secure Boot is enabled, you’ll be prompted to enroll the DKMS key (MOK) and reboot once; rerun the script after the reboot to complete.
+- Requires onboard NIC (default enp3s0) to be cabled during the switch so management stays up.

 ## Script Output
 <details>
   <summary>(click to expand) 📝</summary>